TeleAI-mcp/hyper-task-manager-wkci/README.md

-# hyper-task-manager-wkci
+# Hyper Task Manager Wkci

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.